 Chippiparai dog hunting

-Chippiparai dogs were developed t hunt bear, wild boar and hares from, Madurai district of Tamil Nadu, India.
+Chippiparai dog hunting were developed t hunt bear, wild boar and hares from, Madurai district of Tamil Nadu, India.
 Apart from their excellent hunting skill, they are excellent livestock guardians.

 Most of our readers will be familiar with the greyhound.
 The Chippiparai are similar, although unrelated.
 They are a good example of concurrent selective breeding.
 Europeans and Indians needed dogs to do the same jobs, namely hunting high-speed prey, and selected the same characteristics.